Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iXaBRlK6RiI.md

 ### Transcript

-> yeah somebody asked if there's gonna be like a story in the patchwork video as last time i guess you guys are gonna have to uh wait and see next week
+> yeah somebody asked if there's gonna be like a story in the patchwork video as last time i guess you guys are gonna have to, wait and see next week